nextcloud/documentation/admin_manual/configuration/configuration_logging.rst

 been configured by the **datadirectory** parameter.

 The desired date format can optionally be defined using the **logdateformat**.
-By default the PHP date parameter "*c*" is used and therefore the date/time is written in the format "*2013-01-10T15:20:25+02:00*".
+By default the `PHP date function`_ parameter "*c*" is used and therefore the date/time is written in the format "*2013-01-10T15:20:25+02:00*".
 By using the date format in the example the date/time format will be written in the format "*January 10, 2013 15:20:25*".

 .. code-block:: php